facebookarchive/caffe2/_docs/getting-started/windows.md

 While these are optional, they're recommended if you want to run the tutorials and utilize much of the provided materials.

 **Python optional dependencies:**

+#### installs gflags and glog
+conda install -y --channel https://conda.anaconda.org/willyd glog

+#### upgrades protobuf to 3.1
+conda install -y --channel https://conda.anaconda.org/willyd leveldb

+#### installs other options
+conda install -y --channel https://conda.anaconda.org/conda-forge  hypothesis conda install -y --channel https://conda.anaconda.org/conda-forge  python-lmdb conda install -y graphviz pydot-ng zeromq conda install -y —channel https://conda.anaconda.org/menpo opencv3

+#### overlay protobuf v2.5.0
+conda install -y --channel https://conda.anaconda.org/eugene protobuf

+#### things that are options that get installed already by other prerequisites
+flask (already installed)
+matplotlib (probably can skip as it comes with numpy) pydot (not found, found pydot-ng) pyyaml (already installed) scikit-image (probably can skip - comes with numpy) scipy (probably can skip - comes with numpy) setuptools (already installed) tornado (already installed)

+#### Not found for Windows with conda - not the end of the world, but if you want these you'll probably have to build them from source.
+automake (not found)
+open-mpi
+python-nvd3
+rocksdb

+The pip route if you want to try that instead.
+Note that there's no a 1:1 on these options between pip and conda.

 ```
 python -m pip install flask graphviz hypothesis jupyter matplotlib pydot python-nvd3 pyyaml scikit-image scipy setuptools tornado